• Skip to primary navigation

 Vital Signs: BP 122/88, HR 76, RR: 16

 Integumentary: Surgical incision noted along midline of left knee.
-Steri strips present along 20 cm incision.
+Steri strips are present along a 20 cm incision.
 Skin appears dark pink, dry and well healing.
 No open areas noted.
 Mild to moderate edema noted at knee with pitting noted as 1+ at tibia.
 No signs of infection noted.

 Lower Extremity Functional Outcome Score: 55% disability score